luiscoco/Curso_Aprende_Blazor-MicrosoftSemanticKernel-Sample0/README.md

 using Microsoft.SemanticKernel;
 ```

-The we invoke the Azure OpenAI model:
+Then we invoke the Azure OpenAI model:

 ```
 builder.AddAzureOpenAIChatCompletion(